Language: EN

 return x + y + z

-In this example, the Add function has two versions.
-The first version takes two parameters x and y and returns their sum.
-The second version takes three parameters x, y, and z and returns their sum.
+In this example, we have two versions of the Add function.
+The first version takes two int parameters and returns their sum.
+The second version takes three int parameters and returns the sum of all three.

-Although function overloading can be very useful in certain situations, it is important to take into account some best practices when using it:
+Although function overloading can be very useful in certain situations, it is important to keep in mind some best practices when using it:

-• Overloaded functions should be related to each other.
-It is not advisable to abuse function overloading and create functions with the same name but very different functionalities.
+• Overloaded functions must be related to each other.
+It is not advisable to abuse function overloading and create functions with the same name but with very different functionalities.

-• Function overloading only allows distinguishing between the different versions of the function by the parameters received, not by the return function.
-It is important to keep this in mind when designing overloaded functions.
+• Function overloading only allows distinguishing between different versions of the function by the received parameters, not by the return function.

-• If too many parameters are needed for a function, it is better to use a parameter structure instead of overloading the function with too many parameters.
+• If too many parameters are needed for a function, it is better to use a structure as a parameter instead of overloading the function with too many parameters.
 In general, it is recommended not to overload a function with more than 3 or 4 parameters.